 How to prepare for the selection of welding materials?

-Information on the mechanical properties required under service conditions is also important, such as strength, toughness, plasticity and fatigue properties.
+Information about the required mechanical properties under service conditions, such as strength, toughness, plasticity, and fatigue properties, is also important.